DevExpress-Examples/out-of-maintenance-winforms-dashboard-beforeexportdocument-event/Readme.md

-# How to Handle the BeforeExportDocument event to Hide Dashboard Filters
+# How to Handle the BeforeExportDocument event to Hide the Dashboard Filter Items

 This example demonstrates how to hide dashboard filter items when a dashboard is exported to PDF and the [ExportFilters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardPdfExportOptions.ExportFilters) is set to **false**.